viny7887/Stock-Price-Predictor/README.md

 The model uses the Root Mean Squared Error (RMSE) to evaluate performance.
 Lower RMSE values indicate better model accuracy.

 Conclusion
-This project demonstrates how to use LSTM to predict stock prices, providing a basis for more advanced time-series forecasting models.
+Thiss project demonstrates how to use LSTM to predict stock prices, providing a basis for more advanced time-series forecasting models.
 You can further improve the model by using additional features like trading volume, high/low prices, or even external factors like market news.